Love the flavor of your favorite bean but want to play it safe?

 How often can I drink decaf coffee while pregnant?

 While there’s no official word on how many cups of decaf are okay, adhering to the recommendation to consume no more than 200mg of caffeine daily should be ok.

-In most cases, sticking to no more than two to three cups will likely keep you in the safe zone.
+In most cases, sticking to no more than 2 to 3 cups of decaf coffee will likely keep you in the safe zone.